 When you think about yin and yang exercise, consider a long-black versus a soothing cup of herbal tea.
 One is intense and gets the heart racing; the other is gentle, calming and mallows you out.
 When it comes to your training, both approaches have incredible benefits!
 On their own, however, each has its limitations:

 Without some fire and power in the mix, the super-yin yoga junkie can wind up lacking in muscular and cardiovascular power and endurance.
-Without some flow, ease and recovery time, the super-yang, fast-paced gym lover is bound to get injured, burned out, or both!
+Without some flow, ease and recovery time, the fast-paced gym lover is bound to get injured, burned out, or both!

 Keeping the above in mind, let’s have a little look at a split I would recommend for the fiery, super-yang chick looking to transform her body:

 ➕ 2-4 x strength sessions

 Strength training comes in many forms.
 Speak to your coach to discover what will work for you.

 ➕ 1-2 x HIIT sessions